Nearby Attractions to Hickory Run State Park

 Explore the Area

-The nearby communities of Hickory Run and Albrightsville offer shopping and eating opportunities.
-Just 10 miles away is the town of Jim Thorpe (formerly known as Mauch Chunk) which is consistently named one of the “best” and most fun, romantic, and adventurous towns to visit in Pennsylvania.
+The nearby communities of White Haven and Albrightsville offer grocery and dining opportunities.
+Nearly 20 miles away is the town of Jim Thorpe, which is consistently named one of the “best” and most fun, romantic, and adventurous towns to visit in Pennsylvania.

 Learn about some of the area businesses and things to do from the Jim Thorpe Chamber of Commerce and the Carbon County Chamber & Economic Development.